celsobonutti/celsobonutti/README.md

 ### Hello there, I'm [Celso](https://cel.so)! 👽

-I'm always trying something new, specially new languages ;)
+I'm a webdeveloper who's currently trying to get into new areas

 My last project was a [chip8 emulator](https://github.com/celsobonutti/xipe-oito) with both WASM and native desktop support.